 While there are standards set by OSHA (Occupational Safety and Health Administration) for the amount of lead dust workers are allowed to be exposed to in the air, there are no legal standards for the lead content of surface dust in the workplace, nor is it known how much lead on surfaces is a danger to adults.
 In its instructions to inspectors, OSHA cites a former rule of the US Department of Housing and Urban Development (HUD).
 That document permitted no more than 200 mcg/ft² (micrograms per square foot) of lead on floors upon completion of a residential lead removal project.
 That HUD rule has since been superceded by an EPA (Environmental Protection Agency) regulation establishing 40 mcg/ft.² as a maximum level of lead that should be on floors after lead abatement.

-Workers who clean up a lead-contaminated worksite should have thorough training in the hazards of lead and in safe work practices.
+Workers who clean up a lead-contaminated worksite should have thorough training in the hazards of lead, and in safe work practices.
 While workers who perform residential "deleading" under the Massachusetts Lead Poisoning Law must comply with certain training, licensing and work practice regulations, no such rules apply to general clean-ups of lead dust.
 However, the Department of Labor Standards (DLS) does recommend that workers and supervisors conducting a lead dust cleanup have as a minimum the one-day Massachusetts Lead-Safe Renovator course.
 These courses cover the hazards of lead, safe work practices, personal protective equipment, and applicable state and federal regulations.
 Anyone performing cleanup of lead dust is encouraged to follow the state regulations (454CMR 22.00) specifying safe work practices.
-Contact DLS's Asbestos and Lead Licensing Office, tel.
-617-626-6960, for further information.
+Contact DLS's Asbestos and Lead Licensing Office at 617-626-6960, for further information.

 Methods for Cleaning